 Future of guest posting

-Nevertheless, the way Google treats guest posting in future is something that needs to be considered.
-Especially if you’re already investing so much money into a guest blogging service.
+Nevertheless, the way Google treats guest posting in the future is something that needs to be considered.
+Especially if you’re already investing so much money into a cannabis guest blogging service.

-The biggest issues with this method is that one day Google will put a stop to it.
+The biggest issue with this method is that one day Google will put a stop to it.
 At least for link building purposes that is.